 Google has introduced a number of features to Gmail lately.
 Along with tabs in the new inbox and an updated mobile client, you can add image caching and automatic enabling of images to the list of changes that affect email marketers.
+Here’s what you need to know about image caching in Gmail:

 On December 5th, Laura Atkins reported on the Word to the Wise blog that Gmail was now caching images and serving them via their own proxy servers—a potentially game-changing update that could affect marketers who rely on images to track email opens or geolocation for dynamic content.